 (Note: For a more technical treatment of this topic, see my article Justification Precedes Regeneration.)

 However, there is an another way to show that justification is not part of the sanctification process.
-We can refute the idea that "the gospel is sanctification" if we can show from the Bible that God justifies ungodly people as ungodly people, i.e., as people who are not experiencing the sanctification process.
+We can refute the idea that "the gospel is sanctification" if we can show from the Bible that God justifies ungodly people as ungodly people, i.e., as people who are not undergoing the sanctification process.
 If God justifies ungodly people as ungodly people, then this means that God accepts people apart from any good works (including "God-produced works" and "non-meritorious works"), and they could theoretically live their whole lives without producing a single good work and still be acceptable to God and welcomed into heaven upon death because of what Jesus did for them.

 To start, let's look at Romans 4:5.
-In that verse, we read, "But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness."
+In this verse we read, "But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness."
 This verse seems pretty straight forward.
 It teaches that God justifies the ungodly man as a man who does not work.
 In the context of Romans 1:18-3:31, "working" unquestionably includes "works of the moral law."
 So, Romans 4:5 essentially teaches that God justifies the ungodly man as an ungodly man.
 This means that justification is not part of the sanctification process, because sanctification involves the godly man as a godly man.
 Of course, there are times in the sanctification process where the godly man acts ungodly, but these acts of ungodliness are temporary set backs and do not characterize the sanctification process itself.
 Advances in sanctification always involve the godly man acting as a godly man.

 The justification described in Romans 4:5 could more accurately be described as forensic justification.
 It is different from the moral/ethical justification described of Phinehas in Psalm 106:30 or Abraham in James 2:21.
 Paul Enns once described forensic justification as follows: "All, who have come to God through faith have been fully justified at the moment of faith.
 To justify is to declare righteous the one who has faith in Jesus Christ.
 It is a forensic (legal) act of God whereby He declares the believing sinner righteous on the basis of the blood of Christ."
-Our opponents often pejoratively call forensic justification a "legal fiction," but this is somewhat of a misrepresentation.
+Opponents of forensic justification often pejoratively call it a legal fiction, but this is a misrepresentation because it does not tell the whole story and only tends to prejudice people's minds against the concept.
 A legal fiction refers to "accepting something as being a fact when in actuality it is otherwise."
-The truth is that there are legitimate "legal fictions" in the Bible.
-For example, the forgiveness of sins is a legal fiction, because the forgiver accepts a person as being sinless when in actuality they are sinful.
+The truth is that there are legitimate legal fictions in the Bible.
+For example, the forgiveness of sins is a legal fiction, because the forgiver no longer holds a person guilty who in fact is guilty.
 The imputation of our sins to Christ (2 Corinthians 5:21) is a legal fiction, because God accepted Christ as being sinful when in actuality He was not.
-However, forensic justification is not a "mere" legal fiction.
+However, forensic justification is not a mere legal fiction.
 Believers in Jesus are imputed with righteousness.
 In other words, we receive an extrinsic righteousness, i.e., a righteousness that comes from outside of us.

-Opponents of forensic justification have offered various objections to Romans 4 in order to interpret it in a manner more consistent with their belief that justification is part of the sanctification process, etc. However, I have found none of their objections persuasive.
+Opponents of forensic justification have offered various objections to Romans 4 in order to interpret it in a manner more consistent with their belief that justification is part of the sanctification process.
+However, I have found none of their objections persuasive.
 For more details on their objections and my responses to their objections, please see the following articles:

 Hebrews 11:8-9 and Imputed Righteousness